 The Lion Inn (B,L,D)

 From the Inn, we descend to Great Fryup Head, an important region during the 19th-century iron ore boom.
-Enjoy a picnic in Glaisdale and then hike along an old trade route to Grosmont—or opt to ride the bus.
+Continue to Glaisdale where we’ll see Beggars Bridge.
+Then hike along an old trade route to Grosmont—or opt to ride the bus.
 (9 or 14 miles hiking, 5-8 hours)

-Starting out at the hamlet of Littlebeck, our walk takes us back into the Arncliffe Wood, past a legendary cave, and up to the gorgeous waterfall of Falling Foss.
+Starting out at the hamlet of Littlebeck, our walk takes us back into the Scarry Wood, past a legendary cave, and up to the gorgeous waterfall of Falling Foss.
 Walk along the cliff-top to the picturesque fishing village of Robin Hood’s Bay, and bathe your feet in the North Sea.
 (12 miles hiking, 7 hours)

 After breakfast, depart from York to London for your return flight home.

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
 For a single room, add $600.
 International airfare to/from London or Manchester is not included.
 Round-trip economy air between New York and London is estimated from $880.

 GROUP SIZE: 8–16